Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Introduction

 The main limitation of hybrid functionals is the computational cost associated with evaluating the nonlocal exchange operator, which can become prohibitive for large cells, dense $k$-point meshes, or geometry optimization.
 Consequently, hybrids are often used as a reference for the electronic structure, while more affordable corrected semilocal approaches (e.g., DFT+$U$+$V$) are preferred for extensive structural or configurational sampling.

-The key idea of our approach is to use the accuracy of hybrid functionals in a computationally efficient framework by transferring their electronic structure information into a DFT+$U$+$V$ model.
+The connection between hybrid functionals and DFT+$U$ corrections can be made more explicit for localized orbitals.
+Ivady et al.~\cite{Ivady2014} showed that, when the hybrid-functional exchange contribution is projected onto a localized atomic-like subspace, its occupation-dependent part has the same form as the rotationally invariant Dudarev DFT+$U$ correction~\cite{Dudarev1998}.
+In this correspondence, the effective interaction strength is controlled by the hybrid mixing parameter and the on-site Coulomb and exchange integrals.
+This provides a formal basis for interpreting DFT+$U$ as a localized, screened Hartree--Fock-like correction.
+In the present work we use the same physical connection in the opposite direction.
+The key idea of our approach is to construct an effective DFT+$U$+$V$ representation of a selected hybrid-functional electronic structure within a specified localized subspace.
 The method proceeds in four steps: \begin{enumerate} \item Calculate the electronic structure of the target compound using a hybrid functional. \item Transform the hybrid-functional Bloch states into a localized Wannier representation and extract the corresponding Hamiltonian matrix elements within the correlated subspace. \item Repeat the same procedure using a standard DFT functional (LDA/GGA), including the construction of the corresponding Wannier-function Hamiltonian. \item Map the hybrid-functional Hamiltonian onto the DFT Hamiltonian augmented with DFT+$U$+$V$ corrections, treating the interaction parameters as fitting variables. \end{enumerate}

+The use of a Wannier representation is important because it makes the mapping basis-explicit.
+Similar Wannier-downfolding ideas have been used to compare PBE, PBE+$U$, hybrid-functional, and partially self-consistent GW electronic structures by extracting tight-binding parameters in a common low-energy basis~\cite{Franchini2012}.
+Our construction follows this Hamiltonian-level idea, but with a different goal: instead of fitting an unrestricted tight-binding model, we constrain the difference between the semilocal and hybrid Wannier Hamiltonians to have the form generated by on-site $U$ and inter-site $V$ corrections.